What Is Vulnerability Scanning? (Definitive Guide)

 Keeping Up With the Frequency of Scanning

 One of the most common challenges organizations face is keeping up with the frequency of scanning.
-The reality is that vulnerabilities are discovered on a regular basis, and it’s essential to scan for them as frequently as possible.
+The reality is that vulnerabilities are discovered regularly, and it’s essential to scan for them as frequently as possible.

 It’s easy to fall behind and let scanning slip from your priority list, which can leave your organization vulnerable to attack.